Sylvainbrt/ORB_SLAM3/README.md

 `Eigen::aligned_allocator<std::pair<const KeyFrame*, g2o::Sim3> > > KeyFrameAndPose;`
 to
 `Eigen::aligned_allocator<std::pair<KeyFrame *const, g2o::Sim3> > > KeyFrameAndPose;`
-in order to make this comiple.
+in order to make this compile.
-Now, we can comiple ORB-SLAM3 and it dependencies as DBoW2 and g2o.
+Now, we can compile ORB-SLAM3 and it dependencies as DBoW2 and g2o.

 Change the 4 lines with _make -j_ inside build.sh to _make -j 2_ if your virtual machine has only two cores.
 Now Simply just run (if you encounter compiler, try to run the this shell script 2 or 3 more time.
 It works for me.)